Mr. Gbolagade Adeowuro

 I tell you all of these now because your child is about to die.
 You don’t know this yet but I do.
 I am an old man now.
 Your father retired me a few months ago but I have stubbornly refused to leave the tending of these grounds to another.
-I don’t trust that young boy they hired to take my place.
+I don’t trust that young upstart they hired to take my place.
 He is always whistling and disturbing the rhythm of the plants.
 Besides where will I go to?
-My wife is long dead and my children and grandchildren are in a place I have never been and have no intention of going to.
+My wife is long dead and my children and grandchildren are in a land I have never been and have no intention of going to.
 I have lived a good life –your family takes good care of their people and I am forever grateful.

 My Bible tells me old men will dream dreams and I have been seeing Adeduro in my dreams these past few days.

 After your sister, I never thought I would meet or know a kinder child but last Christmas you visited with your son.
 All of four years old yet he was awake as early as he could to help me plant this year’s roses.
 They are in bloom now and as beautiful as ever.
 He would make a great gardener, your Adeduro, but he will die before he gets the chance.

 Your sister Ifeade was like that too.
 She would come to the garden early mornings and tell me stories she made up about the flowers.
 She gave the trees names.
 You may not remember this, you were only two or so then but sometimes she would bring you with her to the garden.
 Together you both would help me water the flower beds.
 You always over watered the beds but Ifeade got it right every time.